Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Buy Last Minute Theatre Tickets from TXTS Leicester Square Ticket Booth

-The booth is also ideally located in the centre of the West End, so if you’re picking up tickets for the same day it’ll be an easy walk to most of the theatres near Leicester Square.
+The booth is also ideally located in the centre of the West End.
+So if you’re picking up tickets for the same day it’ll be an easy walk to most of the theatres close to Leicester Square.

 Be Entertained by the Street Performers